 “min” and “max” operations for LinkIDs select the minimum and maximum, respectively, of the two unsigned integers (In the KDF context, LinkIDs are encoded as 16-bit unsigned integers, represented using the bit ordering conventions of 9.2.2 (Conventions).)

+NOTE – The localMAC or the peerMAC is the MLD MAC address of the corresponding mesh MLD if the mesh STA is affiliated with a mesh MLD (see 14.4.4.1 (Overview)).

-The MTK is used to protect communications between two peer STAs.
-The local STA and peer STA derive an MTK per peering instance and may rekey the MTK using AMPE.
+The MTK is used to protect communications between two peer STAs or peer MLDs.
+The local STA or local MLD and peer STA or peer MLD derive an MTK per peering instance and may rekey the MTK using AMPE.

 Construct AAD